01-vyom/melanoma-classification/src/BYOL/README.md

 sbatch efficientnet.sh
 ```

+One can look at the [README](https://github.com/01-vyom/melanoma-classification/blob/main/results/README_BYOL.md) file for more experiment information.

 ## Evaluation

 Evaluation for both the models over their validation set can be done by running the following command: